 Get your head round something: be able to understand something.

 Example: I can’t get my head round this book, it’s too confusing

 Could you get your head round all that?
-Hopefully it helped you understand the present perfect more.
+Hopefully it helped you to understand the present perfect more.

 Thank you for reading and feel free to share.
 You’ll find more English grammar tips elsewhere on our site and if you’d like information on our English courses in Dublin, please do not hesitate to contact us.